abpio/abp-commercial-docs/en/migrating-from-open-source.md

 ### 1. License Transition

 The first step is to obtain the necessary license for ABP Commercial to be able to get the benefit of the pro modules and unlock the additional features.
-To do that, you should first get your `AbpLicenseCode` and `ApiKey` from the [organization's detail page](https://commercial.abp.io/my-organizations).
+To do that, you should first get your `ApiKey` from the [organization's detail page](https://commercial.abp.io/my-organizations).

-Then, you can update the **NuGet.Config** file in the root directory of your solution and add the *packageSource* as follows (don't forget to replace `<api-key>` placeholder):
+You can update the **NuGet.Config** file in the root directory of your solution and add the *packageSource* as follows (don't forget to replace `<api-key>` placeholder):

 ```diff
 <?xml version="1.0" encoding="utf-8"?>